Publié: 21 Oct 2020

 - Secretariat of the Basel, Rotterdam and Stockholm Conventions

 The coalition is supported by the World Business Council for Sustainable Development (WBCSD) and the World Economic Forum, and was coordinated, until 31 October 2020, by the Secretariat of the UN Environment Management Group (UNEMG).
+ITU is now hosting the temporary secretariat of the coalition.

 Switzerland and the Canton of Geneva